-The aggregate incentive compensation actually received by our named executive officers, other than our former chief executive officer, ranged from approximately 59% to 86% of their respective base salaries, which equaled or exceeded the targeted range of 50% to 70% of their respective base salaries. periods designed to support the retention of our named executive officers and encourage the executives to focus on the long-term performance of our stock price.
-Consistent with prior years, the compensation committee generally decided to grant a mix of restricted stock and option awards in order to balance the benefit of option awards, which more closely align the interests of our executives with the interests of our stockholders because options generate cash value only with stock price appreciation, with the benefit of restricted stock awards. which support greater executive retention while aligning the executive's compensation with shareholder interests.
+Long-Term Equity Incentives.
+Equity incentives are designed to reward the achievement of long-term growth in the price of our common stock.
+The equity grants to our named executive officers in 2022 consisted of both options and restricted stock awards, with four-year vesting periods designed to support the retention of our named executive officers and encourage the executives to focus on the long-term performance of our stock price.
+Consistent with prior years, the compensation committee generally decided to grant a mix of restricted stock and option awards in order to balance the benefit of option awards, which more closely align the interests of our executives with the interests of our stockholders because options generate cash value only with stock price appreciation, with the benefit of restricted stock awards, which support greater executive retention while aligning the executive's compensation with shareholder interests.
 The compensation committee believed that granting equity incentives was the best method of motivating the named executive officers to manage our operations in a manner that is consistent with the long-term interests of our stockholders.
 The grant date fair values of the equity awards granted to ongoing named executive officers in 2022 ranged from approximately 62% to 95% of the survey data median for annual grants for their respective positions

 Pay Practices.
 We do not use certain executive pay practices that stockholder advocates consider to be problematic.
 For example, we do not provide extensive perquisites to our named executive officers, we have a "double-trigger" requirement for executives to receive cash severance and equity vesting upon a change of control, and we do not provide any tax gross-ups.
 We have no guaranteed salary increases.
 Consultant Independence.
 Our compensation committee's independent consultant is retained directly by the compensation committee, provides no other services to us, and has provided the compensation committee with a written attestation of its independence from management.